 Qualified domestic violence-related offenses include murder, assault, domestic assault, criminal sexual conduct, threats, malicious punishment of a child, violating a restraining order, stalking, and interfering with an emergency call.

-For more information, see Domestic Violence in Minnesota.
+For more information, see Minnesota Domestic Violence Laws.

-First degree assault is punishable by up to 20 years’ imprisonment and a fine of up to $30,000.
-If the defendant is convicted of using deadly force against a law enforcement officer, the court must sentence defendant to at least ten years and the defendant is not eligible for probation, parole, or release until serving the full sentence.
+First degree assault is punishable by up to 20 years in prison, a fine of up to $30,000, or both.
+If the defendant is convicted of using deadly force against a law enforcement officer, prosecuting attorney, judge, or correctional employee, the court must sentence the defendant to at least ten years in prison, and the defendant is not eligible for probation, parole, or release until serving the full sentence.

-Third degree assault, including child abuse, and assault where the defendant has two or more prior convictions for domestic violence, is punishable by up to five years’ imprisonment and a fine of up to $10,000.
+Third degree assault, including child abuse, and assault where the defendant has two or more prior convictions for domestic violence, is punishable by up to five years in prison, a fine of up to $10,000, or both.